-For the Love of Cats, Inc. is a 501c3 non-profit organization located in Marco Island, FL that is dedicated to saving the lives of abandoned cats and kittens in the community.
+For the Love of Cats, Inc. is a 501c3 non-profit organization located in Marco Island, FL that is dedicated to saving the lives of abandoned cats and kittens Throughout the underserved communities of Collier County.
 We are an animal welfare group operating through the generous donations of the public since 2002.

 Our mission is to end the cruelty of pet over-population.
-Our programs include working with the community to sterilize stray, community and feral cats through TNR (Trap-Neuter-Return), assisting the low income public in need with low cost spay/neuter, wellness and emergency veterinary care along with other support programs to help people to keep their pets.
+Our programs include working with the community to sterilize stray, community and feral cats through TNR (Trap-Neuter-Return), assisting the underserved communities in need with low cost spay/neuter, wellness and emergency veterinary care along with other support programs to help people to keep their pets.

 TRAP NEUTER RETURN

 TNR is one of For the Love of Cat’s primary directives.
 The community issues of cat overpopulation cannot be achieved through the adoption process.
 It must be accomplished through sterilization of the existing community cat population.
 This is a comprehensive and successful approach that has been proven to be effective throughout the United States, Canada and Europe.
 In addition to sterilization, cats are vaccinated and under the daily feeding and care of volunteer caregivers.
 For the Love of Cats works with Domestic Animal Services in Collier County to adhere to the TNR ordinance currently in place.
 To date, For the Love of Cats has TNR’d over 5000 cats.
 Volunteer caregivers feed and care for many cats on Marco Island and the surrounding communities every day.

 HELP 'EM KEEP 'EM Urgent Care